christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.

-I. Ptolemaic & Bosphoran Dynasty
+I. Ptolemaic, Julio-Claudian & Bosphoran Dynasty

 -   Julius Caesar: Ptolemy XI Alexander.
 II, Asander, King of Bosphorus (Philocaesar Philoromaios, Soter, Great